256HODL/lnd_macos/README.md

 # Install ZMQ Dependencies
 brew install zeromq

-# Install Python (skip if you already have Python3 installed already)
+# Install Python (skip if you already have Python3 installed)
 brew install python

 # Build Bitcoin Core with no Wallet or GUI